 |Total Carbohydrate 46g||17%|

 |Dietary Fiber 1g||3%|

 |Total Sugars 34g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This cake is a classic angel food cake with a lemony twist.
 While traditional angel food cake acts as a great canvas for other flavors like strawberry, chocolate, or peach, this cake stands all on its own with the addition of lemon.
-The buttery lemon glaze on this cake pairs deliciously gives the cake a nice look and adds more flavor.
+The buttery lemon glaze pairs deliciously with the cake, is visually attractive, and adds more flavor.

 Angel food cake is a very technical cake that does require some attention, but don't let that intimidate you.
 The most important thing is to make sure you do not grease your pan.
-You want the cake to climb up the pan while baking, and leaving it ungreased allows this to happen.
+You want the cake to climb up the pan while baking, and an ungreased pan allows this to happen.

-Make sure to move slowly when working and read the directions and visual cues closely.
+Make sure to slow down when working on this recipe.
+Read the directions carefully and and pay attention to the visual cues.
 This recipe contains all the information you need for a successful bake including what to look for when whipping the egg whites and how to carefully fold in the ingredients.
-Using cake flour is another way to ensure success because cake flour is a softer, finer flour than all-purpose, which will be reflected in your final cake's texture.
+Using cake flour is another way to ensure success because cake flour is a softer, finer flour than all-purpose, which will be reflected in the cake's texture.